substrait-io/bft/supplemental/arithmetic/multiply.md

 ### Rounding

-Subtracting two floating point numbers can yield a result that is not exactly representable in the given type class.
+Multiplying two floating point numbers can yield a result that is not exactly representable in the given type class.
 In this case the value will be rounded.
 Rounding behaviors are defined as part of the IEEE 754 standard.